Uber CEO apologizes for “mistakes” after London license blow

 In an internal email sent to staff on Friday, which was leaked to Mike Isaac of the New York Times, Khosrowshahi also told Uber’s workforce: “Going forward, it’s critical that we act with integrity in everything we do, and learn how to be a better partner to every city we operate in.”

-While the new CEO’s tone is markedly different from Uber co-founder and ousted CEO Travis Kalanick, whose strategy can be summed up as aggressively ignoring rules to aggressively accelerate expansion, his response to Uber’s business crisis in London risks looking rather similar to when Travis was at the wheel — given that, on the one hand he’s accepting culpability in London, whilst simultaneously reaching for a legal brake and hoping to reverse TfL’s decision, with only a vaguely worded concession that “we do so with the knowledge that we must also change”.
+While the new CEO’s tone is markedly different from Uber co-founder and ousted CEO Travis Kalanick, whose strategy can be summed up as aggressively ignoring rules to aggressively accelerate expansion, Khosrowshahi’s response to Uber’s business crisis in London risks looking rather similar to when Travis was at Uber’s wheel — given that, on the one hand he’s accepting culpability in London, whilst simultaneously reaching for a legal brake and hoping to reverse TfL’s decision, with only a vaguely worded concession that “we do so with the knowledge that we must also change”.

 Here’s the letter in full: